-Call now and you will get a free, no obligation consultation.
+Call now and you will get a professional, no obligation consultation.
 We will answer all your questions related to the topic, as well as possible sanctions and available options for your case.

 According to the California Penal Code, these types of crimes can be divided into two broad categories of criminal crimes.
 Theft-related violations and non-theft property violations.

 Violations or damage to property not related to theft include:

 - Vandalism – malicious destruction or damage to property (PC 594-a).

 Although they share certain characteristics, they are different categories of crimes.
 The basic difference between robbery and theft is motivation, the use of force and the way they are carried out: